How Macros Work

 Track Feature Progress

-“Summarize all commits tagged to the frontend-redesign area from the past 7 days.
+“Summarize all commits related to (insert feature here) from the past 7 days.
 Group the commits by sub-feature (e.g. navigation, styling, component work).
 For each group, provide a short description of what’s been completed and what’s still in progress.”

 Open PRs